Back to BlogUncategorized

 What Does Scaling a Business Really Mean?

 Scaling is often confused with simple growth.
-Growth means you’re adding resources (like more staff or more inventory) at the same rate you’re gaining revenue.
+Growth means you’re adding resources at the same rate you’re gaining revenue.
 Scaling, however, is when you increase your revenue without a significant increase in your operating costs.

 In the Kenyan context, scaling means being able to handle 100 orders with the same ease you handled ten.
 It means your invoicing software in Kenya should handle the paperwork while you focus on opening a second branch in Nakuru or Mombasa.